Fuel Efficiency vs. Jeep Wrangler

 1. Gas stations are scarce and scattered across huge territories.
 You may have to drive 200 miles / 320 km on gas guzzling terrain (unmaintained trails and mountainous rocky roads) to reach the next one.

 2. Gas stations are unreliable (because poorly managed, not open 7 days a week, or experiencing gas shortages after severe weather conditions).
+I'm not complaining because it's cool to get gas in extremely remote areas.
+But you have to keep in mind that the gas there is (often) poor quality.

 3. Gas is 10% to 50% more expensive at the pump in remote communities.